Weathered: Music and lyrics

-The band continues to explore dark themes on track five of the album with their hit single "One Last Breath", a song which Mark Tremonti cites as one of his favourite guitar lines and musical compositions for Creed.
+The band continues to explore dark themes on track five of the album with their hit single "One Last Breath", a song which Tremonti cited as one of his favourite guitar lines and musical compositions from Creed.
 According to Stapp, the song is about someone crying out for help, realizing the mistakes they've made in their past, and your friends being there for you to lean on.
 Stapp also expresses sentiments about how in the minds of "normal, well-adjusted" people, any thoughts of moving beyond this life are not real, and how these surreal thoughts are just flashes-in-the-pan and they would never act upon them.

-Track six, "My Sacrifice", sees the band segue into its uplifting numbers on the second half of Weathered.
-Lyrically, the song explores Stapp's own personal struggles with battling substance abuse, addiction and alcoholism and him coming to terms with his inability to stay sober despite his best efforts.
-Musically, the song has a far more positive and uplifting sound comparable to the band's previous hit single "Higher".
+Track six, "My Sacrifice", sees the band segue into more uplifting numbers on the second half of Weathered.
+Lyrically, the song explores Stapp's own personal struggles with battling substance abuse, addiction, and alcoholism and his coming to terms with his inability to stay sober despite his best efforts.

-"Weathered", the album's title track and final single, was written by Stapp about his feelings of sadness, bleakness and the pressures that came with living the rock star lifestyle while simultaneous having to conceal his rapidly deteriorating and unraveling mental state at the time from those around him.
+"Weathered", the album's title track and final single, was written by Stapp about feelings of sadness, bleakness and the pressures that came with living the rock star lifestyle while simultaneously having to conceal his rapidly deteriorating and unraveling mental state at the time from those around him.